top of page

 Since, the arbitral tribunal is not part of the judicial system of the member states the decision given by it is final and not subject to review by court of member states.
 This in turn has a negative effect on supremacy of EU law because in case a tribunal’s decision is not in consonance with EU law, the lack of sufficient review mechanism hinders the proper application of the supreme law.
 Constructing upon this foundational premise that EU law is supreme; the CJEU held that article 267 of TFEU precludes the arbitration clauses such as article 8 of the BIT.

 Ioan Micula et. al. v.
-Government of Romania: Relief to the investors
+Government of Romania: Relief to the Investors

 In order to overcome economic constraints, the Romanian government announced that it would provide financial assistance to investors[9].
 In pursuance of the said notification, the Micula brothers from Sweden made an investment in Romania.
 Later on, the Romanian government withdrew the scheme in order to become a member of EU.
 The Micula brothers initiated arbitration proceedings against the Romanian government under the Sweden-Romania BIT before the ICSID tribunal.
 The ICSID tribunal gave the award in favour of the investors.[10]